Chomenor/ioef-cmod/new-filesystem-design.md

-This file provides some documentation on the design and implementation of my ioq3 filesystem project.
-It is meant to complement the main readme file, new-filesystem-readme.md.

 # Project Overview

 There are thousands of high quality, community created maps available for Quake 3, as seen on sites such as [lvlworld.com](http://lvlworld.com) and [ws.q3df.org](http://ws.q3df.org).
 However, most of these maps get limited play in the traditional online server community, and most servers run primarily stock maps or only a small subset of user-created maps.
 There are several limitations of the ioquake3 engine that discourage players and servers from utilizing the full custom map libraries of Quake 3 and other games based on the same engine.